 Upstream bugs and issues

 Given the speed of development in the upstream Kubernetes project, bugs invariably arise.
 Some of these bugs can't be patched or worked around within the AKS system.
-Instead, bug fixes require larger patches to upstream projects (such as Kubernetes, node or worker operating systems, and kernels).
+Instead, bug fixes require larger patches to upstream projects (such as Kubernetes, node or agent operating systems, and kernel).
 For components that Microsoft owns (such as the Azure cloud provider), AKS and Azure personnel are committed to fixing issues upstream in the community.

 When a technical support issue is root-caused by one or more upstream bugs, AKS support and engineering teams will: